Haku Vodka

 Introducing Haku Vodka

 The name Haku® celebrates the origin and the craft of this Premium Japanese Vodka.
 The kanji (Japanese character) for Haku® means “white”.
 But the subtlety of the Japanese language often gives kanji several readings.
 Read as “shiro” it would merely mean white.
 But read as “haku”, it is intentionally rooted and elevated.
 Rooted as referring to “Hakumai” (白米) – Japanese white rice- the origin of the liquid.
-Elevated as evoking “Junpaku” (純白) - “untainted” and brilliant – a tribute to the craft of mastering a clear, clean tasting and luminous vodka, carefully filtrated through bamboo charcoal for an unparalleled soft, round and subtly sweet taste.
+Elevated as evoking “Junpaku” (純白) - “untainted” and brilliance – a tribute to the dedication and ingenuity of craftsmanship, carefully filtered through bamboo charcoal for an unparalleled soft, silky and smooth finish.

 The Craft of Haku Vodka